Skip to content

 This document describes the required technical configuration for new DPG customers with Exchange Online.

-The configuration must be performed by the customer, and it is the responsibility of the designated Technical Contact to act as a single point of contact and to coordinate all necessary customer resources during the DPG implementation project.
+The app registration and configuration must be performed by the customer, and it is the responsibility of the designated Technical Contact to act as a single point of contact and to coordinate all necessary customer resources during the DPG implementation project.

 Mailboxes: Naming, users, and permissions